 The work accomplished by the SHARING clinic has not gone without notice.
 The Department of Health and Human Services awarded the clinic a Secretary's Award for Innovations in Health in its interdisciplinary category.
 Also, the AAMC, in collaboration with Pfizer Inc., and its Medical Humanities Initiative, presented the SHARING clinic with a grant to expand its services to treat sexually transmitted diseases and infections among Omaha's uninsured and medically underserved.
 In addition, SHARING has been instrumental in other awards received by UNMC for care of those in need.

-In March 2011, the SHARING Clinic launched its fourth clinic - VISION, which is now held at the UNMC Truhlsen Eye Institute on the first Wednesday of every month.
-This clinic accepts referrals from the SHARING medical clinic.
+In March 2011, the SHARING Clinic launched its fourth clinic - VISION, which is now held at the Truhlsen Eye Institute on the first Friday of every month.
+This clinic accepts referrals from the SHARING and GOODLIFE Clinics.
 The clinic provides ophthalmology services and diabetic eye screenings.
 SHARING also enjoys a partnership with the College of Dentistry SHARING Clinic, which provides dental services at the College of Dentistry in Lincoln, NE.

 In April of 2013, Nebraska Governor Dave Heineman proclaimed April 15-21 as UNMC SHARING Clinic Week in Nebraska.
 Later that same week, the UNMC SHARING faculty board hosted the SHARING the Vision Conference for faculty members around the country who are involved in student-run clinics.
 The conference was attended by over 60 faculty and students and was hosted at UNMC's College of Public Health.
 Conference co-chairs were Audrey Paulman, MD and Ricki Otten, MT.
 Both are SHARING faculty board members.